Difficult Emotions are Allies in Disguise

 Your painful, or angry, or fearful feelings may also be bringing tidings of all that wants to be loved in the "other side."
 You know.
 The bad guys.
 The left, or the right.
 The vaxxed, or the un-vaxxed.

-Left or right, black or white, jabbed or un-jabbed, this religion or that one, vegan or meat-eater, showered or dirty, we're all part of one human family just as all the parts of you are part of the family of you.
+Left or right, black or white, jabbed or un-jabbed, this religion or that one, vegan or meat-eater, able-minded and able-bodied or otherwise, this sexual orientation or that one... such differences are superficial.
+Beneath them, we're all part of one human family just as all the parts of you are part of the family of you.

 If you want to help someone (or if you want to help yourself) help them feel safe.